 In most cases, the underground (Metro) is the most convenient type of public transportation in St. Petersburg.

-Move around the city by subway is faster, more convenient, cheaper and safer, than by car or other forms of public transport.
+To move around the city by subway is faster, more convenient, cheaper and safer, than by car or other forms of public transport.

 See also: interactive map of St. Petersburg metro.
 The map shows location of stations and subway lines on the city map.